 On 31 October, the Minister for Transport, Planning & Lands, Rita Saffioti, revealed the Government’s plans to release state-owned sites specifically for the delivery of accommodation for the aged.

-The first site is being made available within the Claremont on the Park precinct, surrounding the historic Claremont Football Oval.
+The first site is being made available within the Claremont on the Park precinct (pictured above), surrounding the historic Claremont Football Oval.
 It’s the last LandCorp parcel left on the highly successful development site, with their remainder being quickly sold for predominantly apartment developments.

 The site comprises around 5,500 square metres and LandCorp will favour offers that integrate the development within the Claremont on the Park precinct as well as the adjacent Claremont shopping district.

-This represents some of the most valuable land in the West.
+This represents some of the most valuable lands in the West.

 Initiatives of this nature will be paramount across the entire country if Australia is to be prepared for the greatest demographic shift in our history.